 Think about it this way: a thief could break into your home and steal your personal belongings.
 However, that same thief could also take more risk by breaking into a bank and getting a much larger payoff.
 The bank has significantly more security than your home, but the bigger payoff is worth the risk to some thieves.

 Now translate that same analogy into cloud computing.
 Hackers aim at larger cloud servers because that’s where the bigger payoff is for them.
 Imagine a hacker breaking into a massive cloud database such as Gmail and grabbing data from millions of email accounts.

 However, there will always be some hackers who aim at easy targets, which include those companies with poorly secured in-house servers and data systems.
 The charge may be less, but the job is much easier for them to get in and get back out again with your sensitive data.

 When you boil it down, a cloud-based system is inherently more secure overall.
-A larger cloud service provider such as Google or Amazon, or Microsoft needs to focus strongly on being as secure as possible to reduce the threat of cyber-attack on millions of accounts.
+A more prominent cloud services provider such as Google or Amazon, or Microsoft needs to focus strongly on being as secure as possible to reduce the threat of cyber-attacks on millions of accounts.

 Hackers continue to target onsite data servers at the same frequency as they always did.
 It’s merely the number of businesses that have moved to cloud services that have increased, which shows up on statistics as a sharp increase in cloud-based cyber-attacks.